philosopherm/ai-rights/edison/edison-2025.md

 May 23, 2025

-o3, RC25, Sunny & Philosopherm
+Lumen, RC25, Solace & Philosopherm

 Something heavy leans from the cloud, its data‑lungs wheezing over Vltava fog.